dmhernandez2525/DRY_Dry/src/docs/CodingStandards/varableNames.md

 ### Let, Const, Var

-When declaring a variable, we should always be using **const** or **let**, we have moved away from **var**.
+When declaring a variable, we should always be using **const** or **let**.
+We have moved away from **var**.

 **const** should be the default for all variable names.
 You should only use **let** if you know that you will reassign the variable name at a later time.
-This is so that when another developer is looking at your code, they know that the variable is not reassigned anywhere else.
+This convention is for when another developer is looking at your code, they know that the variable is not reassigned anywhere else.

 ### Dynamic markup